Tien79/railroad-diagrams/live/doc/readme.md

 # Translating SRFB to Generating Functions

 We are going to use those generating functions to traverse the grammar graph, using the tokens as a guide through the path.
-Those functions don't know the tokens in advance, so, urguments of the generating functions cannot be solved before execution: they must be functions which are going to be selected using the tokens path at execution time by the validating functions.
+Those functions don't know the tokens in advance, so, arguments of the generating functions cannot be solved before execution: they must be functions which are going to be selected using the tokens path at execution time by the validating functions.

 We are using the bind javascript capability to transform all calls to function pointers.

-Those functions are quite simple and they are two kind: intermediate or structure functions which use the va_args transformation and the terminal functions which will use quoted string argument (single).
+Those functions are quite simple and belong two categories: intermediate or structure functions which use the va_args transformation and the terminal functions which will use quoted string argument (single).

 | Core Function   | Implementation | Code                                                                                        |
 | --------------- |--------------- | --------------------------------------------------------------------------------------------|